 With the V10, there is a sliding latch on the side of the unit.
 With this style, they take a “point and shoot” approach.
 Simply place the canister over a trash can, point, and slide the latch… or shoot.
 As it slides the dust bin opens and the debris falls out.

 Because these vacuums are so similar in size, the maneuverability is also basically the same.

-Squeeze under sofas, use the crevice tool for the hard-to-reach-places; with Dyson’s various attachments, there is a wide range of places you can use the V8 or the V10.
+Both can squeeze under sofas and use the crevice tool for the hard-to-reach-places.
+With Dyson’s various attachments, there is a wide range of places you can use the V8 or the V10.

 What are the Dyson V8 & V10 maintenance costs?

 The maintenance costs for the Dyson V8 vs. V10 are notably different.

 The Dyson V8 will cost around $11.50 / year in maintenance costs.

 The Dyson V10 will cost virtually $0 / year in maintenance costs.

 Both the Dyson V8 and V10 use a lifetime washable HEPA filter.
 The V8 has a lifetime washable central filter also.
 You only need to replace these if they are damaged or lost.

 To maintain them, simply wash once per month with cold water and allow to air dry for 24 hours.